AKSW/docs.ontowiki.net/ontowiki/concepts.md

   * `date.timezone=Europe/Berlin`

 ### Backend
-Virtuoso Opensource Version 6.1.4 or higher, more details for installation [[here|VirtuosoBackend]].
+Virtuoso Opensource Version 6.1.4 or higher, more details for installation [here](ontowiki_VirtuosoBackend).
 MySQL backend is also posible but slower.

 ### Browser
 Current Google Chrome, Safari and Firefox Browser tested, current MSIE not always tested but should work.
 Older browser are not fully compatible.
-More details [[here|Browser-Compatibility]]
+More details [here](ontowiki_Browser-Compatibility)

 ### OntoWiki Version
 We recommend the installation of a current snapshot release or directly from the repository.